John Dronsfield: Life

 Born in Oldham, Lancashire, Dronsfield studied briefly at the Manchester School of Art before enlisting with the Young Soldiers’ Battalion – Cheshire Regiment in 1918.
 He was discharged as physically unfit in 1919 and began working in stage design with Sybil Thorndike in London.
-He worked as an illustrator and advertisement designer n the 1930s, illustrating The Weekend-End Book (Nonesuch Press) in 1936.
-He emigrated to South Africa in 1939 where he continued his career as a stage designer.
-In 1942 he published Non-Europeans Only, a book of drawings of the Cape Coloured community.
+He worked as an illustrator and advertisement designer in the 1930s, illustrating The Weekend-End Book (Nonesuch Press) in 1936.
+He emigrated to South Africa in 1939, continuing his career as a stage designer.
+In 1942, he published Non-Europeans Only, a book of drawings of the Cape Coloured community.

-He held his first solo exhibition in Cape Town in 1939.
-This was followed by joining a South African exhibition at the Tate in 1948, and at the Venice Biennale in 1951.
-He committed suicide in 1951 and, following his death, two memorial exhibitions were held in Cape Town in 1955 and 1967.
+He held his first solo exhibition in Cape Town in 1939, followed by joining a South African exhibition at the Tate in 1948 and the Venice Biennale in 1951.
+He committed suicide in 1951, following his death, two memorial exhibitions were held in Cape Town in 1955 and 1967.

 In 1955, Oxford University Press published a collection of his verses and satires.
 Two portfolios of his graphic studies were also published under the title African Improvisations.